Plumsail/documents-docs/source/flow/actions/document-processing.rst

 -------------------

 Converts HTML document to PDF document with the help of Microsoft Flow.
 You can find more examples in `this article <../how-tos/documents/convert-html-to-pdf.html>`_.

-.. note:: At this moment options: Header HTML, Footer HTML and Margins are only available in custom connector.
-Please read `here <../create-custom-connector.html>`_ how to create one.

 .. note:: There could be an issue converting certain symbols such as £.
 Add the following line in the HTML head element